Name Last modified Size Description

 This directory contains the source code for the FASTA package of programs, as well as executable binaries for the Windows32 and Mac OSX platforms.

-The current major version of the FASTA programs is fasta36, which can be found in the fasta36/ directory and the CURRENT/ directory. fasta36 is a substantial improvement over fasta35, particularly because it displays multiple high-scoring local alignments (like BLAST HSPs), not just the best alignment. fasta36 is also faster, and provides much more accurate statistics for some scoring matrices.
+The current major version of the FASTA programs is fasta36, which can be found in the fasta3 directory, the fasta36/ directory, and the CURRENT/ directory. fasta36 is a substantial improvement over fasta35, particularly because it displays multiple high-scoring local alignments (like BLAST HSPs), not just the best alignment. fasta36 is also faster, and provides much more accurate statistics for some scoring matrices.
+Older versions of the FASTA3 programs can be found in the fasta33-35 directory, and even older versions in the fasta2 directory.

 Information on running the programs is available in doc/fasta_guide.pdf.
 Information on recent significant changes is available in changes_v36.html; minor version changes and bug fixes are documented in the doc/readme.v36 file.